Aghasemian/OptimalLinkPrediction/README.md

 <p align="left">
 <a href="Benchmark/OptimalLinkPrediction.pickle">Download Pickle Format</a>.</p>

 <p align="justify">This package contains the corpus of 548 real-world networks out of 572 networks from <a href="https://github.com/Aghasemian/CommunityFitNet">CommunityFitNet</a> from many scientific domains drawn from the Index of Complex Networks (<a href="https://icon.colorado.edu/#!/">ICON</a>).
 This corpus spans a variety of sizes and structures, with 23% social, 22% economic, 33% biological, 12% technological, 3% information, and 7% transportation graphs (Fig. S1 of the paper).
-More information on these networks can be found in <a href="https://github.com/Aghasemian/CommunityFitNet"> CommunityFitNet GitHub</a> for the partitions achieved by 16 state-of-the-art community detection algorithms in <a href="https://arxiv.org/abs/1802.10582">our previous work</a>.</p>
+More information regarding the partitions achieved by 16 state-of-the-art community detection algorithms in <a href="https://arxiv.org/abs/1802.10582">our previous work</a> over these networks are provided in <a href="https://github.com/Aghasemian/CommunityFitNet"> CommunityFitNet GitHub</a>.</p>

 ### Download the code:
 <p align="left">